2024–25 Arizona State Sun Devils men's basketball team

 The 2024–25 Arizona State Sun Devils men's basketball team represented Arizona State University during the 2024–25 NCAA Division I men's basketball season.
 The Sun Devils, led by 10th-year head coach Bobby Hurley, played their home games at Desert Financial Arena in Tempe, Arizona as first-year members of the Big 12 Conference.
 The team finished the season 13–20, 4–16 in Big 12 play to finish in 15th place.
 They lost to Kansas State in the first round of the Big 12 tournament.
-The Sun Devils were selected to participate in the inaugural 2025 College Basketball Crown tournament.
-There they lost in the first round to Nebraska.
+The Sun Devils were selected to participate in the inaugural 2025 College Basketball Crown tournament, where they lost in the first round to Nebraska.

 Previous season

 The Sun Devils finished the 2023–24 season 14–18, 8–12 in Pac-12 play to finish in a three-way tie for ninth place.
-As the No. 11 seed in the Pac-12 tournament, the lost to Utah in the first round.
+As the No. 11 seed in the Pac-12 tournament, they lost to Utah in the first round.

 The season marked the school's last as a member of the Pac-12 Conference, as the team left to join the Big 12 following the season.